Miyagino stable: Stable closure

-On the subject of the stable's closure, former Ishinriki confided to Tokyo Sports that the merger between the two stables would be hampered by a number of obstacles, citing in particular the difference in character and past tensions between Terunofuji and Hakuhō that could complicate cohabitation but also the fact that the Miyagino stable included wrestlers who were generally lower-ranked, and who would therefore have to keep a low profile in their new positions, as was the case for Fujishima stable when it merged with Futagoyama stable in 1993.
+On the subject of the stable's closure, Ishinriki confided to that the merger between the two stables would be hampered by a number of obstacles, citing in particular the difference in character and past tensions between Terunofuji and Hakuhō that could complicate cohabitation but also the fact that the Miyagino stable included wrestlers who were generally lower-ranked, and who would therefore have to keep a low profile in their new positions, as was the case for Fujishima stable when it merged with Futagoyama stable in 1993.
 Still according to Ishinriki, the merger situation could well last until Isegahama's definitive retirement in July 2025.

 Following the May 2024 tournament it was announced that four lower-division wrestlers that began their professional careers with Miyagino stable (and were subsequently transferred to Isegahama) had all decided to retire.
 According to reports at the time, a number of Miyagino wrestlers considered themselves proud to be affiliated with the Miyagino name, and strongly felt that they could not accept a transfer to another stable.

-On 29 May 2025, the Sumo Association declared at an ordinary meeting of its board of directors that the question of allowing Miyagino to be released from his punishment would be discussed at an extraordinary meeting, the date of which was set on 2 June to coincide with the definitive retirement of Isegahama (the former yokozuna Asahifuji).
+On 29 May 2025, the Sumo Association declared at an ordinary meeting of its board of directors that the question of allowing Miyagino to be released from his punishment would be discussed at an extraordinary meeting, the date of which was set on 2 June to coincide with the definitive retirement of Isegahama (the former Asahifuji).
 At the same time, however, the press echoed Miyagino's willingness to resign his position with the association altogether, citing in particular his unwillingness to continue teaching in the Isegahama stable after the former Asahifuji's retirement, should it be taken over by Terunofuji, but also the fact that no clear timeframe or reasons had been given for re-establishing Miyagino stable's opening.
 On June 2, it was confirmed in a Sumo Association press release that Miyagino would indeed be retiring, effectively closing the stable and maintaining custody of staff from Miyagino stable to Isegahama stable.

 At the retirement press conference for Hakuhō on 9 June 2025, Asahifuji (who took over Hakuhō's elder stock and became Miyagino) told reporters that if there was a former Miyagino wrestler who could next take on the Miyagino name, he would do his best to help him revive Miyagino stable.
+In May 2026, the Japan Sumo Association announced the permanent closure of the stable, citing the fact that more than two years had passed since the Miyagino staff had been placed under the supervision of Isegahama stable, that one year had passed since the departure of former Hakuhō, and that no request to reopen Miyagino stable had been submitted to the board as of that date.
+Consequently, the decision considered the members of the former Miyagino stable to be fully part of the Isegahama stable and not under temporary tutelage anymore.